tiongg/cs102-proj/README.md

 # Running the app

-First, ensure we are in the right directory
+From the root directory (`cs102-proj`), navigate to the attendance folder:
 ```bash
 cd attendence
 ```